 These types of complaints against modernity are found as well in Harari’s Sapiens, a work which makes many smart observations on the evolutionary side, and then like the philosopher Foucault, talks absolute economic rubbish which turns out to be no more than Modern Myths; Harari is 47 years old, a mere child by my reckoning: it takes seven or eight decades to read 7, 8 or 9,000 books so that you’re not talking foolishness about the broad spectrum and complexity of the human enterprise.
 It is counterintuitive but as Hayek, Ridley, Mises and many others have shown, there is spontaneous order in the market place, and not to be mean, Harari seems of a fine mind, but keep reading is what I urge.

 Shockingly, Michel Foucault was so isolated and arrogant in his insulated European Neo-Marxist quagmire that he didn’t even read the brilliant and prophetic Thomas Szasz.
-(I am a full read on both of these thinkers).
 Szasz predicted the complete psycho-medicalization of our modern world by the state-licensed psychiatric-power and other social scientists which is exactly what has happened.
 Full of youthful piss & vinegar?, we have a medical name for that now; grieving?, one for that as well, sad?, that too, and pills to administer for all common human moods that half a century ago saw little or no medication at all to treat these afflictions that spare none of us.

 Chomsky is 95 years old 2023 (hoping he makes it as a centenarian) and his criticism of the US military empire specifically comes with hard fought wisdom.
-Sowell is 91 and his unfailing and multifaceted assessment of human capital and wealth on the one side and isolation and poverty on the other is layered with the acumen of nine decades.
-Diamond is 84 and his knowledge and critique of past and present civilizations is simply outstanding and is taken from many locales around the planet, many of them where he had years of hands-on experience, what Taleb might in a sense call skin in the game.
-Dawkins is 80 and his re-clarification of Darwinism—the so-called neo-Darwinism revolution—is stupendous as are all of his books.
+Sowell is 92 and his unfailing and multifaceted assessment of human capital and wealth on the one side and isolation and poverty on the other is layered with the acumen of nine decades.
+Diamond is 85 and his knowledge and critique of past and present civilizations is simply outstanding and is taken from many locales around the planet, many of them where he had years of hands-on experience, what Taleb might in a sense call skin in the game.
+Dawkins is 81 and his re-clarification of Darwinism—the so-called neo-Darwinism revolution—is stupendous as are all of his books.
 He has become one of the most elegant (and humble) science writers in the West, indeed even the world.
 He has proved to my satisfaction and millions of others that a belief in the supernatural, no matter how tempting, is unnecessary and filled with much more down than up and that hard objective science even forbids any belief in such myths as implausible as Thor, Zeus, Marxism, Christianity, Islam, Buddhism or Hinduism no matter how much wisdom there might be in their religious traditions, they are not actually true and people who think they are, (or lie and say they are), really should be judged accordingly as irrational.
-Ridley is 63 and his against-the-current defense of optimism—this necessary Popperian criterion and backstop for scientists and philosophers in these gloom-and-doom times and for all times—is brave and downright breathtaking.
-David Attenborough, another human being worth paying attention to, is 95; (Freeman Dyson—97 years of age, passed in 2020—would surely also be on this list if he had not recently departed).
-Though not involved with this particular effort, David D Friedman, Milton Friedman’s son is 76; somewhat the sum of years required to be a physicist, legal scholar, economist and all-round renaissance dilettante—i.e., the length of time on this planet requisite to read and study so many books in so many areas—I am also a complete read on this ‘free-market anarchist’ as I am on the remarkable David Deutsch, 68 years old.
-Taleb is 60 and Pinker several years older than Ridley at 68.
+Ridley is 64 and his against-the-current defense of optimism—this necessary Popperian criterion and backstop for scientists and philosophers in these gloom-and-doom times and for all times—is brave and downright breathtaking.
+David Attenborough, another human being worth paying attention to, is 96; (Freeman Dyson—97 years of age, passed in 2020—would surely also be on this list if he had not recently departed).
+Though not involved with this particular effort, David D Friedman, Milton Friedman’s son is 77; somewhat the sum of years required to be a physicist, legal scholar, economist and all-round renaissance dilettante—i.e., the length of time on this planet requisite to read and study so many books in so many areas—this ‘free-market anarchist’ and the remarkable David Deutsch, 69 years old are incredible thinkers.
+Taleb is 61 and Pinker several years older than Ridley at 68.
 Age alone, of course, does not equal wisdom, nor could any old fool at ninety claim to have it unless they were intellectually swimming up river, and dancing as fast as they could, all through the years, such as those mentioned above, (and I am sure, there are many others like Neil deGrasse Tyson).

 From Enlightenment Now: “Many left-wing colleagues who learned that I was writing a book on reason and humanism egged me on, relishing the prospect of an arsenal of talking points against the right.
 But not so long ago the left was sympathetic to nationalism when it was fused with Marxist liberation movements.
 And many on the left encourage identity politicians and social justice warriors who downplay individual rights in favor of equalizing the standing of races, classes, and genders, which they see as being pitted in zero-sum competition.”